-Bower holds several patents on the construction of drums and percussion instruments, four of which are used on this snare drum, noted on the nameplate as follows:
+Bower holds several patents on the construction of drums and percussion instruments, four of which are used on this One of the more common drums in marching bands and drumlines and the primary drum of a drum set...
+More, noted on the nameplate as follows:

 Slotted Hoop Pat.
 Dec.
 30, 1919.
 Pat.
 Jan.
 8, ’18.
 Pat.
 Aug.
 14, ’17.
 Pat.
 Apl’d For Pat.
 Nov 25th 1919

 On the interior of the drum is a paper label with a picture of Bower and the following inscription: